May is National Bike Month & National Historic Preservation Month!

 Street Meat Tuesday Rides

-Meet at Cola Town Bike Collective (711 Elmwood) at 6:45 p.m. to ride at 7:00 p.m. on an all genders, all bikes, no drop city ride.
+Meet at Cola Town Bike Collective (711 Elmwood) at 6:45 p.m. to ride at 7:00 p.m. on an all genders, all bikes, no drop 8-15 mile city ride.
 Lights and helmets required.
 Follow Street Meat Cola on Instagram for details.

-Tuesdays & Thursdays at 6:15 p.m.
+Tuesdays & Thursdays at 6:00 p.m.

-Tri-City Cyclers Cayce Road Ride
+Tri-City Cyclers Road Rides

-Cola Women Cyclists Monthly Ride
+Cola Women/Trans/Femme/Non-binary Cyclists Ride

-Meet at 6:30PM and ride at 6:45PM for a 10-12 mile, no-drop monthly social ride for femme/trans/women/nonbinary riders.
+Meet at 6:30 PM and ride at 6:45 PM for a 10-12 mile, no-drop monthly social ride for femme/trans/women/nonbinary riders.
 The ride stops at Rita’s Italian Ice near the end!
 Meet at Cola Town Bike Collective (711 Elmwood Ave.).
-Follow Cola Women Cyclists on Instagram for details.
+Follow cola_wtfnb_cyclists on Instagram for updates.

 Wednesdays at 6:30 p.m.